senzing-garage/aws-cloudformation-dev-rest/README.md

 ## Example application

-An example python application that authenticates with the senzing's api server is seen at [demo.py](examples/demo.py).
+An example python application that authenticates with the Senzing's API Server is seen at [demo.py](examples/demo.py).

 To run the example python application: